gokulcm09/RClass/README.md

 ### TL;DR

 Yes, you can fork this repo.
-Please give me proper credit by linking back to [SHAINOSAJIMON/JOCUND](https://github.com/SHAINOSAJIMON/JOCUND/).
+Please give me proper credit).
 Thanks!